Geowil/Geowil_AWP/README.md

 - Enable Extended Params
     - When on shows all 28 params in the BS stat window else shows only 12 of the most commonly used params.

+- Enable Synthesize Level/Refine Requirements
+    - When on this restricts synthesizing to weapons that are at their max level and have been refined the mimumum number of times which is set in a note tag attribute.

+- Show Only Non-0 Stats
+    - When this is on, any weapon parameter which has a value of 0 will be hidden from the blacksmith status window.